DV LOTTERY 2021

 Applicants who are selected in the program (“selectees”) must meet simple but strict eligibility requirements to qualify for a diversity visa.
 The Department of State determine selectees through a randomized computer drawing.
 The Department of State distributes diversity visas among six geographic regions and no single country may receive more than seven percent of the available DVs in any one year.

-The application period for the 2021 Diversity Visa (DV) program opens October first week, 2019 and closes November first week, 2019.
+The application period for the 2021 Diversity Visa (DV) program opens Wednesday, October 2, 2019 and closes Tuesday, November 5, 2019.
 We strongly encourage DV program entrants to apply early!

 Completing your Electronic Entry for the DV-2021 Program

 Apply online: Entries for the 2021 Diversity Visa lottery must use the electronic Diversity Visa entry form (E-DV) at www.dvlottery.state.gov during the registration period.